 The second route is to drive via I-70 W and I-40 W, driving through New York, Pennsylvania, Ohio, Indiana, Illinois, Missouri, Oklahoma, Texas, New Mexico, Arizona, and California.

 You will cross four different time zones (EST, CST, MST, PST) during what is perhaps one of the longest road trips you can imagine in the United States, and I assure you, you'll love it.
 I've covered the hotels, locations, routes, and driving hours I followed.
-Feel free to make adjustments if you have other plans.
+So feel free to adjust if you have other plans.

 New York to California Drive

-Who cares about the hotel; just find one on Google with good ratings, and you'll be fine.
-After such a long, tiring drive, all you really need is a comfy bed.
+Who cares about the hotel; find one on Google with good ratings, and you'll be fine.
+After such a long, tiring drive, you only need a comfy bed.

 Day 1: New York to Chicago, IL